jertel/vuegraf/README.md

 docker run --name vuegraf -d -v /home/myusername/vuegraf:/opt/vuegraf/conf jertel/vuegraf
 ```

-If you are new to Docker, the next two commands will help you get the InfluxDB and Grafana containers up and running, assuming you have Docker installed and running already.
+If you are new to Docker, the next two commands will help you get the InfluxDB (version 1) and Grafana containers up and running, assuming you have Docker installed and running already.
 In the above config example, your influxdb host name will be your host's real IP (*not* localhost or 127.0.0.1).

 ```sh
 docker run -d --name influxdb:1.8-alpine -v /home/myusername/vuegraf:/var/lib/influxdb -p 8086:8086 influxdb